fbpx

 • Congenital cysts such as branchial cleft cysts

-When necessary, Dr. Slaughter has the expertise and experience to remove these masses with a simple outpatient procedure.
+If necessary, Dr. Slaughter and Dr. Salvador have the expertise and experience to remove these masses with a simple outpatient procedure.

 Schedule a Consultation

-If you suspect your child may suffer any of these conditions, contact our office today at 512.601.0303 to schedule a consultation with Dr. Slaughter.
-Our practice serves Austin and the surrounding areas in Texas.
+If you suspect your child may suffer any of these conditions, contact our office today at 512.601.0303 to schedule a consultation with Dr. Slaughter or Dr. Salvador.

 Schedule a Consultation Today